top of page

 ANGELICA DANEO

-Angelica Daneo is Chief Curator, and Curator of European Art Before 1900, at the Denver Art Museum.
+Angelica Daneo is Chief of Curatorial Affairs, Collections, and Exhibitions, at the Denver Art Museum.
 She curated Court to Café: Three Centuries of French Masterworks from the Wadsworth Atheneum and was the organizing curator of Glory of Venice: Masterworks of the Renaissance (2016), in collaboration with the Gallerie dell’Accademia, Venice, Italy, whose catalogue she also co-wrote.
 She was co-curator of Claude Monet: The Truth of Nature (2019/20) and author of the accompanying catalogue.
 She was previously at Saint Louis Art Museum and has taught at the University of Denver and the Saint Louis University.
 She graduated in the Humanities (Lettere e Filosofia) with a specialization in History of Art Criticism at the University of Torino in Italy.

 2023-08_AngelicaDaneo_03_edited.jpg

 Clare Hornsby is Chairwoman of The Walpole Society.
 An art and architectural historian specialising in the 18th century in Britain, Italy and France, she has published on the Grand Tour, the antiquities market, collecting and display of antiquities and on the connections between Rome and Britain in architectural practice and antiquarianism.
-She is Research Fellow at the British School at Rome and a Fellow of the Society of Antiquaries of London.
+She is Research Fellow at the British School at Rome.

 Julia Marciari_edited.jpg